Website Feedback – Report a bug

 Resource recovery centre

-At the Resource Recovery Centre (RRC) visitors will be able to separate their recyclable household items and materials to reduce waste going to landfill.
+At the Resource recovery centre (RRC) visitors will be able to separate their recyclable household items and materials to reduce waste going to landfill.

 Items to go to the RRC include material that can’t go in your yellow-lid kerbside recycling bin: